 Since the cave was created, the number of glow worms in the wild has been increasing.
 They suppose that the easy and safe alternative they created for visitors has diverted them from the wild colonies and reduced the negative impacts tourists have in an uncontrolled environment.

 Responsible Travel Tip: Choosing an eco-certified activity is the easiest way to make the right choice with minimum efforts.
 These tours minimise the negative impacts of your visit while maximising the positive ones for both the environment and the local communities.
-The certification brings credibility to what the business says (and avoid green washing): a third party audited the activity to check they were acting on an important list of criteria.
+The certification brings credibility to what the business says (and avoids greenwashing): a third party audited the activity to check they were acting on an important list of criteria.

 A better view of the glow worms